peterdotplus/JeevesBot/README.md

 1. Create a Telegram bot via [@BotFather](https://t.me/botfather)
 2. Copy `backend/config.example.json` to `backend/config.json`
 3. Add your bot token to the configuration
-4. Start the bot and use `/chatid` to get your chat ID
+4. Start the bot and use the chat ID script to get your chat ID
 5. Add the chat ID to your configuration

 ### 4. Running the Application